tandasat/hvext/README.md

-    dump_dmar [pa] - Displays status and configurations of a DMA remapping unit. dump_ept [verbosity] - Displays contents of the EPT translation for the current EPTP. dump_msr [verbosity] - Displays contents of the MSR bitmaps. dump_vmcs - Displays contents of all VMCS encodings for ths current VMCS. ept_pte [gpa] - Displays contents of EPT entries used to translated the given GPA. indexes [address] - Displays index values to walk paging structures for the given address. pte [la] - Displays contents of paging structure entries used to translated the given LA.
+    dump_dmar [pa] - Displays status and configurations of a DMA remapping unit. dump_ept [verbosity] - Displays contents of the EPT translation for the current EPTP. dump_msr [verbosity] - Displays contents of the MSR bitmaps. dump_vmcs - Displays contents of the current VMCS. ept_pte [gpa] - Displays contents of EPT entries used to translated the given GPA. indexes [address] - Displays index values to walk paging structures for the given address. pte [la] - Displays contents of paging structure entries used to translated the given LA.